 We issued warrants to purchase common stock in connection with our credit facility.
-The warrants are measured at fair value each period, with changes in fair value recorded in our consolidated statement of operations.
-The warrants will continue to be measured at fair value each period until the earlier of their exercise or termination.
-Increases in the fair value of our common stock will result in an increase in the fair value of our common stock warrant liability and a corresponding increase in our net loss.
+The warrants were measured at fair value each period, with changes in fair value recorded in our consolidated statements of operations.
+The stock warrants were exercised in May 2017 and, accordingly, there will be no further changes in the fair value recorded in our results of operations.

-Benefit from Income Taxes
+Provision for (Benefit from) Income Taxes